hashkat/hashkat/docs/tutorial04.md

 example is 1000 simulated minutes and that the entity follow rate is 0.01.
 Therefore, we can expect most entities to have an in-degree and out-degree distribution of 10 and a cummulative degree distribution of 20.
-Running this simulation, we have produced the following data:
+Running this simulation, we have produced the following data for the second month of simulation time:

-## twitter_preferential
+## twitter-preferential

-Based on Albert-Laszlo Barabasi's research, a preferential follow model is one in which entities tend to follow users with the highest degree, aka highest number of followers.
+Based on Albert-Laszlo Barabasi's research, a twitter-preferential follow model is one in which entities tend to follow users with the highest degree, aka highest number of followers.

 ## entity